 Operating costs for the year ended June 30, 2020 totaled \$57.9 million, a \$22.2 million or 62% increase over the \$35.7 million incurred during the year ended June 30, 2019.
 Sales and marketing expenses for the year ended June 30, 2020 totaled \$14.8 million, an increase of \$2.6 million or 21% over the \$12.3 million recognized during the year ended June 30, 2019.
 This increase was primarily attributed to commercialization activities being provided for the entire fiscal year ended June 30, 2020 versus the prior fiscal year where those activities were rendered for less than twelve months.
 General and administrative expenses totaled \$18.1 million for the year ended June 30, 2020, an increase of \$4.6 million or 34% over the \$13.6 million recognized during the year ended June 30, 2019.
 The increase was primarily a result of the costs related to the Redomicile Transaction, together with additional headcount associated with the growth of the Company and the Company's status as a cross listed entity on NASDAQ and the ASX.
-Research and development expenses for the year ended June 30, 2020 totaled \$8.5 million, an increase of \$0.6 million or 7% over the \$7.9 million recognized during the year ended June 30, 2019.
-Share-based compensation also increased to \$16.5 million for the year ended June 30, 2020, an increase of \$14.6 million or 747% over the \$1.9 million recognized during the year ended June 30, 2019 primarily due to the increase in the grant date fair value of awards granted during the year.
+Research and development expenses for the year ended June 30, 2019.
+Share-based compensation also increase of \$0.6 million for the year ended June 30, 2019.
+Share-based compensation also increase to \$16.5 million for the year ended June 30, 2020, an increase of \$14.6 million or 747% over the \$1.9 million recognized during the year ended June 30, 2019 primarily due to the increase in the grant date fair value of awards granted during the year.
 The increase in the grant date fair value of the awards is due to the increase in the Company's stock price.